UPDATES! How do you calculate the alternative minimum tax?

 2017 tax year: For single filers, the phaseout range started at $120,700 of AMT income.
 For married joint filers, the phaseout range started at $160,900 of AMT income.
 The exemption was fully phased out when AMTI equaled or exceeded $337,900 for single filers and $498,900 for joint filers.

-The net amount of AMTI is multiplied by the AMT rate (26% or 28%) to obtain the amount of AMT you owe.
+The net amount of AMTI is multiplied by your AMT rate of 26% or 28% to obtain the amount of AMT you owe.
+The TCJA did not change these rates.

 - 2018 tax year: For unmarried single filers and married joint filers alike, the AMT rate is 26% up to $191,500 and 28% for greater amounts of AMTI.
 For married people filing separate returns, the threshold is $95,750.